ldodson911/100-days-of-code/log.md

 ## Day 18 & 19: Jan 2 - 3, 2018

 **Today's Progress** Working my way through a Udemy course on CSS.
 Excellent so far..light bulb finally turning on to some of this stuff.

+## Day 20: Jan 4, 2018

+**Today's Progress** Completed the Udemy course on CSS.
+Started a master course on CSS to learn different layouts for special projects.